eanderson-ei/guatemala-eda-report/interactive-report-no-code.md

 <iframe width=100% height=200 src='assets/top-departments-table.html'></iframe>

-If IPs typically work regionally within Guatemala, this suggests that IPs working in a region might be more effective by targetting in which municipalities they function.
-However, it may also be the case that IPs are increasing targetting their level of effort at some sub-municipal level.
-Follow up conversations with IPs can help discern if there is truly an opportunity for more specific geographic targetting.
+If IPs typically work regionally within Guatemala, this suggests that IPs working in a region might be more effective by targeting in which municipalities they function.
+However, it may also be the case that IPs are targeting their level of effort at some sub-municipal level.
+Follow up conversations with IPs can help discern if there is truly an opportunity for more specific geographic targeting.

 #### Future Directions